Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Introduction

-Motivated by these applications, several classes of optimization algorithms have been proposed and analyzed for finding a global saddle point of Eq.~\eqref{prob:main} in the convex-concave case.
+Motivated by these applications, several classes of optimization algorithms have been proposed for finding a global saddle point of Eq.~\eqref{prob:main} in the convex-concave setting.
 An important algorithm is the extragradient (EG) method~\citep{Korpelevich-1976-Extragradient, Antipin-1978-Method,Nemirovski-2004-Prox}.
 The method's rate of convergence for smooth and strongly-convex-strongly-concave functions and bilinear functions (i.e., when $f(\x, \y) = \x^\top A\y$ for some square, full-rank matrix $A$) was shown to be linear by~\citet{Korpelevich-1976-Extragradient} and~\citet{Tseng-1995-Linear}.
 Subsequently, \citet{Nemirovski-2004-Prox} showed that the method enjoys an $O(\epsilon^{-1})$ convergence guarantee for constrained problems with a bounded domain and a convex-concave function $f$.
-In unbounded domains,~\citet{Solodov-1999-Hybrid} generalized EG to the hybrid proximal extragradient (HPE) method which provides a framework for analyzing the iteration complexity of several existing algorithms, including EG and Tseng's forward-backward splitting~\citep{Tseng-2000-Modified}, while~\citet{Monteiro-2010-Complexity} provided an $O(\epsilon^{-1})$ guarantee for HPE in both bounded and unbounded domains.
-In addition to EG, there are other methods that can achieve the same convergence guarantees, such as optimistic gradient descent ascent (OGDA)~\citep{Popov-1980-Modification} and dual extrapolation (DE)~\citep{Nesterov-2007-Dual}; for a partial survey, see~\citet{Hsieh-2019-Convergence} and the references therein.
-All these methods are \textit{order-optimal first-order methods} since they have matched the lower bound of~\citet{Ouyang-2021-Lower}.
+In unbounded domains,~\citet{Solodov-1999-Hybrid} generalized EG to the hybrid proximal extragradient (HPE) method which provides a framework for analyzing the iteration complexity of several existing methods, including EG and Tseng's forward-backward splitting~\citep{Tseng-2000-Modified}, while \citet{Monteiro-2010-Complexity} provided an $O(\epsilon^{-1})$ guarantee for HPE in both bounded and unbounded domains.
+In addition to EG, there are other methods that can achieve the same convergence guarantees, such as optimistic gradient descent ascent (OGDA)~\citep{Popov-1980-Modification} and dual extrapolation (DE)~\citep{Nesterov-2007-Dual}; for a survey, see \citet{Hsieh-2019-Convergence} and the references therein.
+All methods are referred to as \textit{optimal first-order methods} since they matched the lower bound~\citep{Ouyang-2021-Lower}.